-The assessor provides objects or pictures which he or she uses to elicit a description from the candidate.

-The candidate describes the object or picture to their partner and the assessor for approximately 1 minute.
-The assessor asks spontaneous questions to elicit the candidates' likes, dislikes and feelings.
+The assessor provides pictures which he or she uses to elicit a comparative description from the candidate.
+The candidate describes the pictures to their partner and the assessor for approximately 2 minutes.
+The assessor asks spontaneous questions to elicit the candidates' likes, dislikes and feelings about the pictures.